AL80 Ameritron History

 The AL-80A (1984-1/2 on)

 1.)
 The ATI-6 tuned input board disappeared.
 A new slug-tuned coil system, housed in a metal chassis, was used.
 This system was directly switched, eliminating relays.

 2.)
 The power transformer was up-sized.

 3.)
 Airflow was changed by moving the fan to the center panel.
 This kept heat off the fan, and allowed the fan to blow cool air directly across the tube.

 4.)
-The AL-80A used two panel meters, one meter was exclusively dedicated to grid current (AL80 had one panel meter)
+The AL-80A used two panel meters, the right meter was exclusively dedicated to grid current (AL80 had one panel meter).
+The left meter was a multimeter.

 5.)
 The AL80A used standard computer-grade capacitors